 - A proposal of no more than 1,000 words, not including references cited, in a 12-point legible font, 1-inch margins all around, paginated and outlining in specific and succinct detail the purposes to which the award will be put, e.g., requests for funding a research assistant should indicate the kinds of tasks to be performed.
 The proposal also should describe briefly how the award will contribute to the applicant's proposed research and how the completion of this work will contribute to the applicant's development as a scholar.
 (2-page maximum);

-- Curriculum Vitae in a 12-point legible font, 1-inch margins all around, outline form and ordered as follows: (1) education; (2) history of employment; (3) academic honors received; (4) bibliography of applicant's publications or exhibitions; and (5) the source, time, and nature of any fellowships or grants received during the past five years.
-(3-page maximum);
+- Curriculum Vitae in a 12-point legible font, 1-inch margins all around, outline form and ordered as follows: (1) education; (2) history of employment; (3) academic honors received; and (4) bibliography of applicant's publications or exhibitions;

 - A budget indicating the level of support requested: if support for more than one activity is desired, indicate how much money would be spent on each; if the grant-in-aid will cover only a portion of the research expenses, the applicant should indicate how the remaining portion would be covered.
 Applicants also should identify an appropriate cost center into which funds for approved applications may be transferred.
 (1-page maximum)